House divided: New crop of outspoken Madison liberals challenge Madison's liberal status quo

 “We do everything for business and not for people,” he said.
 “You can support people in a way that doesn’t crush business.”

-Some local leaders are stuck in old mindsets and positions and don't understand the extent of the change that's needed, he said.
-“They don’t understand the enormity of right now."
+Some local leaders are stuck in old mindsets and positions and don’t understand the extent of the change that’s needed, Braunginn said.
+“They don’t understand the enormity of right now.”

 Skidmore acknowledged that few people pay attention to local politicians but said their actions have real consequences, pointing specifically to what police have long maintained is a shortage of patrol officers and the need for more timely ambulance service on the city’s Southeast Side.